shakahl/LibreAutomate-C-Sharp/_/Templates/files/Examples/@Triggers and toolbars/Readme.txt

 To add a trigger or toolbar or button, you can use snippets.
 Start typing "trig" or "tool", and you'll see snippets in the completion list.

-When you add a new toolbar, also need to call the toolbar function, like in the examples.
-When deleting a toolbar, also remove the function call.
+When you add a new toolbar, also need to call the toolbar function.
+Usually for it you add a trigger.
+When deleting a toolbar, also remove the function call or trigger.
-To disable a toolbar temporarily, just comment out the function call.
+To disable a toolbar temporarily, just comment out the function call or trigger.

 When trigger action code is big, you can place it in a seperate script.
 See examples.
 Then it runs in separate process and therefore starts slower.
 You can edit and test the